emdgroup-liquid/liquid-flutter-test-utils/README.md

 await widgetTreeMatchesGolden(
   tester,
   widget: widget,
+  options: WidgetTreeOptions(
-  ignoredWidgets: {
+    strippedWidgets: {
         MediaQuery,
         Material,
+        MediaQuery,
+        Material,
         // You can use types or strings:
         'NotificationListener', // Ignore all NotificationListener widgets, no matter the generic type
         // For generic types, you could also specify the generic type arguments:
         NotificationListener<ScrollNotification>,
         // Add other widgets to ignore
     },
+  ),
 );
 ```

+This flexibility allows you to fine-tune widget tree comparisons while focusing on meaningful structural changes.

 ## Contributing